-"Sure he does.
-Even so, he has no right to torment you all the time."
-Shanna paused, letting the silence grow thick between them until finally she sighed.
-"Never mind."
+“Sure he does.
+He has no right to torment you all the time.”
+Shanna paused, letting the silence grow thick between them until, finally, she sighed.
+“Never mind.”

 Behind them, the door groaned as the wind moved it on its hinges.
-Aaron was certain he'd left it secured, but just when he thought to double-check it Shanna distracted him with a visible shiver brought about by the cold.
+Aaron was certain he’d left it secured, but just when he thought to double-check, Shanna distracted him with a visible shiver.
 She crossed her arms as she leaned in closer to Aaron.
-Shaking off the tingling which accompanied such nearness, Aaron unclasped the cloak she'd 'borrowed' for him and wrapped it about her shoulders.
+Shaking off the tingling which accompanied such nearness, Aaron unclasped the cloak she’d ‘borrowed’ for him and wrapped it about her shoulders.
 It covered a loose shirt gone thin from too many years of use and a tailored vest, newly given to her by Aaron just the year before, but too thin to protect her against the wind.
-Shanna accepted the cloak's warmth without comment, leaving Aaron to do his best to suppress his own shivering as the wind chilled his still damp skin.
+Shanna accepted the cloak’s warmth without comment, leaving Aaron to do his best to suppress his shivering as the wind chilled his still-damp skin.
 But then Shanna crossed her arm with his and leaned her head upon his shoulder.
-Suddenly enduring a little cold didn't seem so bad.
+Suddenly, enduring a little cold didn’t seem so bad.

 “Aaron?”
 Shanna stirred at his side.
 “Promise me we’ll always be friends.”

-"What?
-Of course we will."
-Then, actually thinking about what she'd said, he asked, "Why wouldn't we?"
+“What?
+Of course, we will.”
+Then, thinking about what she’d said, he asked, “Why wouldn’t we?”

 “Because someday you’ll be a great wizard, and I’ll still just be…down amongst the riffraff.”